 Accounting: You need some basic knowledge.
-If you don't know what assets, liabilities, EBITDA, EBIT, Net Income, Operating Cash Flow, etc. mean, you definitely need to improve your knowledge.
+You should be familiar with the structure of simple financial statements, in particular balance sheets, income statements, and (partly) cash flow statements.
+You should be able to compute unlevered free cash flows, given such financial statements.
+If you don't know what assets, liabilities, EBITDA, EBIT, Net Income, Unlevered Free Cash Flow, etc. mean, you definitely need to improve your knowledge.
 You may want to use the two Merrill Lynch brochures about financial statements, downloadable from the Course Materials page (they are well written, and free!).